 When we bought the land in 2001, almost 20 years ago now, the woodland floor was bare, with virtually no understorey.
 This was due to the sheep and cattle regularly sheltering under the trees.
 One of the first things we did was to fence off the woodland and in the area known as ‘Corner Wood’ we began to manage part of the land specifically for Bluebells which were there, but rarely flowered.
 This year, by the 5th they were reaching their peak.

 The Hawthorn in the North Park hedge was starting to blossom by the beginning of the month and by the 5th there were the first signs of the wild bird food crop germinating.
 The large Great Sallow (Willow) branch which had been caught up in the Hedge above the Corner Wood gateway was pulled down with the tractor during April and cut up on the 5th.
-The wood was piled up to biodegrade beside the path.
+The wood was piled up to biodegrade beside the path, creating a great habitat for all sorts of insects and other wildlife.

 On the 11th a brood of 7 Nuthatch were ringed in their usual box near the top bridge.